 The government, with the assistance of The World Bank, has worked to improve Azerbaijan’s healthcare system in recent years.
 Projects have seen the construction of new medical facilities, the introduction of new equipment and the training of medical staff.

 However, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries, and Azerbaijan suffers from a shortage of skills in the medical sector.
 Most expats seeking serious medical care, therefore, travel abroad, mostly to Turkey or elsewhere in Europe.

 Public healthcare in Azerbaijan

 Private healthcare in Azerbaijan

-Private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff, and most expats living in Azerbaijan choose to visit private hospitals.
+Private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff, and most expats living in Azerbaijan choose to use private hospitals.
 The private healthcare sector has undergone expansion in recent years, leaving expats with more choice when it comes to their health.